Current Research

 1. Formalize and extend the partnership between CanAge: Canada’s National Seniors’ Advocacy Organization and the research team led by Dr. Kathy Kortes-Miller at Lakehead University.

-2. Increase knowledge about the questions, concerns, and expectations that family and friends have of LTC, the health system and social support networks and develop greater insight into the ways of maintaining connection caregiving Ontarians are using during this period of physical distancing.
+2. Increase knowledge about the questions, concerns, and expectations that family and friends have of LTC, the health system, and social support networks, and develop greater insight into the ways Ontarians are maintaining connections during this period of physical distancing.

 As painfully demonstrated in the recently released Joint Task Force report on LTC observations (May 27, 2020), Ontario is at a critical turning point where it is essential that we learn lessons that can improve the care, conditions, and outcomes of our citizens living in LTC.
 Dr. Kortes-Miller and the research team conducted a survey with over 100 participants from across Ontario and facilitated interviews with 25 caregivers.
 Publications forthcoming.